push-protocol/push-grants/proposal-template.md

-# EPNS Grant Proposal Application
+# Push Grant Program Application
 ## Use this template as referance to prepare your grant application.
 📑 Copy/paste the questions here, remove all in **italics** and please fill in your info below each item.
 There will be open feedback period where the proposal might need changes so don't stress about making it perfect.